rihadroshan/ssh-honeypot/README.md

 python main.py -a <address> -p <port>
 ```

-By default, the honeypot will use the username `root` and the password `root`.
+By default, the honeypot will use the username `root`.

 ### Usage with Custom Authentication